wesbos/javascript-modules/javascript-modules.md

 Because the browser doesn't understand ES6 modules just yet, we need tools to make them work today.
 A JavaScript bundler takes in our Modules and compiles them into a single JavaScript file or multiple bundles for different parts of your application.

-The idea is that eventually we won't need to run a bundler on our code and HTTP/2 will request all `import` statements in one payload.
+Eventually we won't need to run a bundler on our code and [HTTP/2](https://http2.github.io/) will request all `import` statements in one payload.

-There are a few popular bundlers, most of which use Babel as a dependency to compile them down to CommmonJS modules.
+There are a few popular bundlers, most of which use Babel as a dependency to transpile your ES6 modules to CommmonJS.

 * [Browserify](http://browserify.org/) was initially created to allow node-style commmonjs requires in the browser.
 It also allows for ES6 modules.
 * [webpack](https://webpack.github.io/) is popular in the React community.
-It also handles much more than ES6 modules.
+It also handles many module formats, not just ES6.
-* [Rollup](https://github.com/rollup/rollup) is built for ES6, but seems to have trouble with sourcemaps - I'd check on this one in a few months.
+* [Rollup](https://github.com/rollup/rollup) is built for ES6, but seems to have trouble with sourcemaps — I'd check on this one in a few months.
 * [JSPM](http://jspm.io/) sits on top of `npm` and [SystemJS](https://github.com/systemjs/systemjs).
 * [Ember CLI](http://ember-cli.com/) is an easy-breezy command line tool similar to webpack for users of Ember.
 It uses Broccoli under the hood.

 Which one should you use?
 Whichever works best for you.
-I'm a big fan of Browserify for the ease of getting started and webpack for much of its React integrations.
-The beauty of writing ES6 modules is that you aren't writing Browserify or webpack modules - you can switch your bundler at any time.
-There are a lot of opinions out there on what to use, so do a quick search and you'll find plenty of arguments for either side.
+I'm a big fan of Browserify for the ease of getting started and webpack for many of its React integrations.
+The beauty of writing ES6 modules is that you aren't writing Browserify or webpack modules — you can switch your bundler at any time.
+There are a lot of opinions out there on what to use, so do a quick search and you'll find plenty of arguments for each tool.

-If you are already running tasks via Gulp, Grunt, or `npm` tasks for your existing JavaScript and CSS, integrating this into your workflow is [fairly simple](https://github.com/wesbos/React-For-Beginners-Starter-Files/blob/master/01%20-%20Introduction%20-%20Start%20Here/gulpfile.js#L58-L99).
+If you are already running tasks via gulp, Grunt, or `npm` tasks for your existing JavaScript and CSS, integrating Modules into your workflow is [fairly simple](https://github.com/wesbos/React-For-Beginners-Starter-Files/blob/master/01%20-%20Introduction%20-%20Start%20Here/gulpfile.js#L58-L99).

-There are many different ways to implement a bundler - you can run it as part of your gulp task, via your webpack config, as an `npm` script, or straight from the command line.
+There are many different ways to implement a bundler — you can run it as part of your gulp task, via your webpack config, as an `npm` script, or straight from the command line.

 I've [created a repo](TODO) detailing how to use webpack and Browserify along with some sample modules for you to play with.